 Maeve, Svetlana and Natalie, together with two new forest mapping volunteers got some nice forest work done today- must have been the best weather of the year!

 Added by Erle Ellis on October 5, 2012 at 4:43pm — No Comments

 Does that copter look a little low to the ground?
 That's because it is!
 Will and I are taking the first steps in learning to pilot the Mikrokopter Hexa.
-Will had displayed a sound understanding of our toy training copters in the lab, so I decided…Continue
+Will had displayed a sound understanding of our toy training copters in the lab, so I decided to start him on the hexa after Dana and I had finished…Continue

 I successfully completed the data acquisition portion of my first mission today with Stephen's help.
 I planned and executed the flying mission of a 150m x 150m plot in the Conservation and Environmental Research Area (CERA) just east of Pig Pen Pond on the UMBC campus.
-The images are processing in PhotoScan which…Continue
+The images are processing in PhotoScan which will render a point cloud by…Continue